axin-geo/IST303TeamProject_RFx/README.md

   For an example of an raster function, check out documentation on clip raster function (https://pro.arcgis.com/en/pro-app/latest/help/analysis/raster-functions/clip-function.htm).

-  **In each release of ArcGIS Pro, the parameters and its required data types might go through some tweaks here and there.
+  **In each release of ArcGIS Pro, the raster functions (along with their parameters and its required data types) might go through some tweaks here and there.
-  We need something like a web database app that tracks the development of raster function changes across different releases of Pros. **
+  We need something like a web database app that tracks the development of raster function changes across different releases of Pros.
+This web app also serves as a reference point for the development for function ownership and POC. **

 3. Identify all the relevant project stakeholders.